 Our favorite flute-playing, nature's cereal-loving pop star is getting her own reality show!
 Lizzo is teaming up with Amazon Studios for an unscripted series that will follow the Good as Hell singer on her search for "dynamic, full-figured" dancers and models to join her on an upcoming world tour.

-Deadline reports that Lizzo (real name Melissa Viviane Jefferson) will not only headline the show, but will also serve as executive producer on the series—which is as of yet untitled—as part of a first look television deal that the rapper-singer signed with the studio in August of last year.
+The show which is titled Watch Out For The Big Grrrls is hitting our screens very soon, and knowing Lizzo, it's going to be a non-stop joyride.
+With Deadline reporting that Lizzo (real name Melissa Viviane Jefferson) is not only headlining the show but also served as an executive producer on the series—as part of a first-look television deal that the rapper-singer signed with the studio in August of last year.

 A photo posted by on